mikependon/RepoDB.NET/pages/references/baserepository.md

 }
 ```

-Below is the recommended way when exposing a method that return single record.
+Below is the recommended way when exposing a method that returns a single record.

 ```csharp
 public Person Get(int id,